 Did someone say Harry Potter for adults?

-This book is a magic school and a chosen one wrapped up in a murder mystery with a not-so-lovable PI, Ivy Gamble.
+This YA fantasy book is about a magic school and a chosen one wrapped up in a murder mystery with a not-so-lovable PI, Ivy Gamble.

 Ivy has never had magic unlike her twin sister Tabitha.
 When Ivy is hired to investigate a murder at the school where Tabitha teaches, two worlds come together and Ivy must confront her past.
-This book was such a fun read and one of the YA fantasy books that had fallen below my radar.
+This book was such a fun read.

 I started Plain Bad Heroines and I did not know what to think.
 I was debating giving up on the book for a little while because I just wasn’t sure where the book was going.
 Fast forward.
 I loved it and I am glad I stuck with it.
-This book is unlike any other book I have ever read.
-It has all the makings of a cult horror.
-It is scary, complex and so well written.
+This YA fantasy book is unlike any other book I have ever read.
+It has all the makings of cult horror.
+It is scary, complex and so well-written.

-The lines of reality and fiction are perfectly blurred.
+The lines between reality and fiction are perfectly blurred.
 It is a book about a book and making a movie about that same book. ( follow that?
 Lol) The story intertwines the lives of all those that read the book and the mystery and supernatural that follows them 🐝.
-I don’t usually read horror but I loved this book.
-Thank you to @librofm for my copy!
-If you’ve read this I have to talk to someone about it!!!
+I don’t usually read horror but I loved this witch book.
+If you’ve read this dark academia novel, I have to talk to someone about it!!!

 Greek Mythology Fantasy for Teens

-I am including this series because of how many times my son has read it.
-I don’t think there is a boy (or girl) out there who has read this series and not loved it.
+I don’t think there is a boy (or girl) out there who has read this middle grade fantasy series and not loved it.
 It is the only series that can compare to Harry Potter in terms of how much my son LOVES it.

 This book’s premise had me a little skeptical, Greek Gods telling a love story set in WWI?
 I didn’t think it was up my alley.
-I must have had it recommended to me almost a dozen times now, and now I’m the one recommending it.
+I must have had it recommended to me almost a dozen times now, and now I’m the one recommending this young adult fantasy novel.

-Along the way, they battle roman emperors, make new friends, and get stuck in many deadly situations.
-The first in a 5-part series, this is one Greek mythology story you won’t have read before.
+Along the way, they battle Roman emperors, make new friends, and get stuck in many deadly situations.
+The first in a 5-part series, this is one Greek mythology retelling you won’t have read before.
+And while this is technically middle grade, if you love YA fantasy novels, you will love this book at any age.

 YA Fantasy Books with Dragons

-Harry Potter finds himself participating in the Triwizard Tournament when someone tricked the Goblet of Fire and put in Harry’s name.
+Harry Potter finds himself participating in the Triwizard Tournament when someone tricked the Goblet of Fire and entered Harry’s name.
 He finds himself competing against much more experienced wizards in tasks that will bring him glory or death.

-Harry faces dragons, dark wizards, and mermaids while performing magic he never thought possible
+Harry faces dragons, dark wizards, and mermaids while performing magic he never thought possible.
+He faces the Deatheaters for the first time (which is how Harry found himself on our list of books about secret societies).

 For all things Harry Potter, be sure to check out our Harry Potter Hub